Frequently Asked Questions

 When will I be able to express interest or apply for the next round of HRIF?

-CAEH will start the next HRIF call in Summer 2025, incorporating the learnings from the first round of HRIF.
+CAEH will start the next HRIF call in early 2026, incorporating the learnings from earlier rounds of HRIF.
 Visit the HRIF webpage for updated information.

 Where can I learn more about HRIF?

-The following information sessions provide answers to frequently asked questions, including details on how to apply, important dates, and eligibility requirements:
+You can watch the recordings of our recent information sessions, which cover frequently asked questions, how to apply, key dates, and eligibility requirements: